Dealing With Aggressive Behavior In Your Cat

 Ron Hines DVM PhD

-Some house cats are sweethearts.
-They crave human affection, companionship and attention.
+Some house cats, like some people, are sweethearts.
+They crave human affection, companionship, touch and attention.
 They are trusting, tolerant and mellow.
 They come to us with their tails straight up to greet us at the door.
 They rarely show displeasure and when they do, their inclination is just to leave.
 They don’t hold grudges.
 But there are a few – perhaps 10-15% these days – that remain aloof, timid and even aggressive toward their owners.
 Most arrived by way of an animal shelter.
 Sometimes the staff was honest about the cat’s personality, sometimes they weren’t and sometimes they did not know.
-This article is about them, why they are that way, your options in living with them and why the problem is considerably more common today than it once was.
+This article is about those cats, why they are that way, your options in living with them and why the problem is considerably more common today than it once was.

-Cat socialization failures are considerably more common today in cats than they once were.
-That is because in the past, the spaying of female cats was uncommon.
-The chief source of kittens in those days was a neighbor’s cat that had her unplanned litter in or under the house.
-In rural areas, it was a farmer’s barn cat mouser that gave birth.
-Kittens from those sorts of sources tended to be well adjusted.
+Cat aggression and socialization failures are much more common today than they once were.
+That is because in the past the spaying of female cats was uncommon.
+The chief source of a new kitten was your neighbor’s in-and-out cat that had an unplanned litter in or under the house.
+In rural areas it was the farmer’s barn mouser that gave birth.
+Kittens from those sources tended to be well adjusted.
 The humane movement did not exist, animal shelters did not exist, group homes did not exist, so cats that did not fit the desired personality profile were simply pitched.

-Urban homeless cats live in an unnatural stress-laden environment, as do the kittens they give birth to.
-They are derived from native wild cats in which mother and offspring lived widely separated from one another to assure them an adequate food supply.
-Whatever abilities cats have acquired to live in unrelated groups they have only acquired since intensive grain farming began in the Middle East (~10,000 years ago).
-Because they did not develop from pack animals, cats lack the ability to make complex visual signals that allow non-violent peck order assignment.
+Urban homeless and semi-homeless cats live unnatural stress-laden lives as do the kittens they give birth to.
+House cats are derived from native wild cats whose mothers and offspring lived widely separated from one another to assure them an adequate food supply.
+Whatever abilities cats have acquired to live in crowded unrelated groups they have only acquired since intensive grain farming began in the Middle East (~10,000 years ago).
+Because they did not develop from pack animals cats (unlike dogs) lack the ability to make or interpret complex visual signals that allow non-violent peck order assignment to form.
 Cats are intensely territorial.
 You may not be aware of it but invasion of their space by strange or unaccepted felines causes them immense stress.
-Cat colonies confront cats with situations Nature did not biologically equipped them for. (ref1, ref2) Activists of all kinds lead with their emotions and rarely if ever understand the long-term consequences of their actions.
+Cat colonies confront cats with situations Nature did not biologically equipped them to deal with. (read here & here ) Activists of all stripes lead with their emotions and rarely if ever understand the long-term consequences of their actions.
 There are many cat activists who do not accept or acknowledge any of these points. (read here) They consider it politically incorrect to mention these points.
 They will also be quick to blame you when problems integrating their new cat into your household arise.
 One cat may look like another.
 But homeless cats different from from well-socialized house cat in subtle psychological ways. (read here)

-I was a foster parent in the Texas state welfare system for many years and social workers here had the same tendency to minimize the psychological problems of the children we cared for.
+For the record, I was a foster parent in the Texas state welfare system for many years.
+The social workers we dealt with had the same tendency to minimize the psychological problems of the children we cared for.
 We were instructed to minimize these children’s psychological issues when potential adoptive parents came to call.
 Texas found it much cheaper to adopt these children out than to pay for their long-term care and psychologist bills.
-In the end, that often proved a disservice to the child and their adoptive family.
+In the end, that often proved a disservice to the children and their adoptive families.

 I mentioned to you earlier how critically important a kitten’s early life experiences are in molding its adult personality.
-All kittens are born with a brain that is quite plastic as to how it perceive the world around it – what it perceives as “family” what it finds enjoyable, what it perceive as a threat or a rival, how it deals with stress are all dependent on its early experiences.
-That window of opportunity that determines if a kitten will grow up to be a well-adjusted cat opens considerably earlier and closes considerably sooner than many people suppose.
-Some observers of cats believe that window opens as early as the kittens first week.
-Even before its eyes open at 7-10 days.
-The first signs of sociality in kittens is already present when they are 3 weeks old. (ref) Others consider the kittens first 3-8 weeks as its most critical time to develop lifelong inter-cat and inter-human tranquility. (ref)
+All kittens are born with a brain that is quite “plastic” (moldable) as to how it perceive and adapts to the world around it.
+What a kitten perceives as family, what it finds enjoyable, what it perceive as a threat or a rival and how it deals with stress are all dependent on its early experiences.
+That window of opportunity that determines if a kitten will grow up to be a well-adjusted cat opens considerably earlier and closes considerably sooner than most people suppose.
+Some observers of cats believe that window opens as early as the kittens first week – even before its eyes open (at 7-10 days).
+The first signs of sociality in kittens is already well formed by the time they are 3 weeks old.
+Others consider the kitten’s first 3-8 weeks as the most critical time to develop lifelong inter-cat and inter-human tranquility. (read here)

-In their haste to get kittens out of feral colonies or of the owners of unexpectedly-pregnant cats to relieve themselves of the burden of kitten care, many wean and dispose of the kittens at less than 12 weeks of age depriving them of their mothers nurture and accumulated wisdom.
+In their haste to get kittens out of feral colonies, shelters and of the owners of unexpectedly-pregnant cats to relieve themselves of the burden of kitten care, many kittens are fully weaned much too soon (earlier than 12 weeks).
+That deprives them of their mother’s nurture and accumulated wisdom.
 Cats in the wild, Felis silvestris , wean their kittens at 3.5 – 4.5 months.
 Another reason for group home haste are the virus exposures so common in cat shelters and feral colonies.
-Some have noted that kittens, unaccustomed to humans look to their mothers when forming positive attitudes toward them and accept human companionship better when their mother is present and feels the same. (read abstract here) or ask me for Crowell-Davis2004.pdf Others have also noticed that kittens un-handled in their infancy are handicapped in forming close human or inter-cat attachments later in life. ( read here ) It is also common for homeless cats to wean their kittens too early due to the stress of colony living, starvation, parasites and disease.
+Some have noted that kittens, unaccustomed to humans look to their mothers when forming positive attitudes toward people and accept human companionship better when their mother is present and feels the same. (read abstract here) or ask me for Crowell-Davis2004.pdf Others have also noticed that kittens un-handled in their infancy are handicapped in forming close human or inter-cat attachments later in life. ( read here ) It is also common for homeless cats to wean their kittens too early due to the stress of colony living, starvation, parasites and disease.

-When friendly, normally socialized cats meet, they greet each other by rubbing (allorubbing) – a very positive experience for well-socialized cats that learned it as kittens.
-One could take that to the extreme and postulate that kittens not experiencing handling during the critical early period might resent petting or touching later in life might attempt to leave or respond aggressively when you try.
+When friendly normally-socialized cats meet they greet each other by rubbing (allorubbing) – a very positive experience for well-socialized cats that have learned it a kitten.
+One could take that to the extreme and postulate that kittens not experiencing handling during the critical early period might resent your petting and touching them later in life.
+Those cats might attempt to leave or respond aggressively to you when you try. ( read here )

 Are You Telling Me I Should Not Give Problematic Cats A Home?